-I started Twins Mommy over a year ago, and sometimes I feel like I’m still in the newbie phase.
+I started Twins Mommy over a year ago, and sometimes I feel like I’m still in the new blog phase.
 I’m still learning, growing and figuring out this whole blogging thing.

 Is that you?

-If only there were some sort of guide to reference on what you should know as a new mom blogger…
+If only there were some sort of guide to reference on blogging tips for new bloggers…

-🙂 Yes, this post will have 30 blogging tips just for YOU mama!
+🙂 Yes, this post will have 30 blogging tips and tricks just for YOU mama!
 Lessons learned from a “pro” blogger.

 If you’re thinking about starting a blog, I have a handy step-by-step tutorial on starting your first blog!